-Chrissy W., Fruitguys customer service expert, flies me back to South Carolina on a magic carpet woven just for Mother’s Day from matriarchal memory threads in southern storytelling style.
+Chrissy W., a Fruitguys customer service expert, flies me back to South Carolina on a magic carpet woven just for Mother’s Day from matriarchal memory threads in a southern storytelling style.

 Whatever your mother’s day memory, we hope that it’s sweet as these first (and early)* peaches of summer.
 Here are some basic tips that your mother may know: